-Finance income.
-Finance income increased by €227.3 million, approximately 249.8%, to €318.3 million for the year ended December 31, 2020 as compared to €91.0 million for the year ended December 31, 2019.
-The increase in finance income for the year ended December 31, 2020 as compared to 2019 primarily reflected an increase in net foreign exchange gains, partly offset by a reduction in interest income on cash balances and other loan receivables.
-The increase in net foreign exchange gains primarily associated with short term intra group funding was a gain of €250.2 million in the year ended December 31, 2020 as compared to a gain of €6.8 million for the same period in 2019.
-During the year ended December 31, 2020 there was also a net fair value gain on derivatives of €5.8 million.
+Finance costs before exceptional items.
+Finance costs before exceptional items decreased by €109.2 million, or 20.8%, to €415.8 million in the year ended December 31, 2022 as compared to €525.0 million for the same period in 2021.
+The decrease in finance costs in the year ended December 31, 2022 reflected a decrease in net foreign exchange, partially offset by an increase in interest payable on borrowings.
+The decrease in net foreign exchange losses was primarily associated with short-term intra-group funding, which experienced net foreign exchange losses of €62.2 million in the year ended December 31, 2022 as compared to net foreign exchange losses of €234.4 million in the same period in 2021.
+Interest payable on variable rate borrowings increased in the year ended December 31, 2022 as compared the same period in 2021 due to an increase in base rates during 2022, along with a higher level of borrowings in 2022 as compared to 2021.